 NOTE that, in all cases, you will not be considered eligible for an income-driven repayment plan if you are currently in default on your student loan.
 If you are in default and wish to be enrolled in an income-driven repayment plan, you must first get out of default status.
 For information on getting out of default, see our Student Loan Rehabilitation page, or contact NSLSC.

 Getting started with an income-driven repayment plan begins by completing an application.
 You can find the application online at StudentLoans.gov, or you can request a paper copy of the application form from your loan servicer.
 Of course, you can also contact NSLSC to help you with this process.

 There is only one application, used for all four income-driven repayment plans.
 When completing the application, it is possible to choose one specific plan, whether PAYE, REPAYE, IBR, or ICR.
 However, it is also possible to request that your loan servicer place you in the plan that will give you the lowest monthly payment.
-Because of the many considerations that go into determining your payment under each plan, it’s probably a good idea to request that you be placed in the plan that will give you the lowest monthly payment rather than choosing the plan for yourself.
+Because of the many considerations that go into determining your payment under each plan, it is best to consider your long-term and short-term goals.
+For some borrowers, they simply desire to be placed in a program that provides the lowest payments at the current time and then they can reevaluate their situation on a yearly basis probably a good idea to request that you be placed in the plan that will give you the lowest monthly payment rather than choosing the plan for yourself.

-As you can see, income-driven repayment plans are rather complex!
+As you can see, income-driven repayment plans can seem rather complex!
 But you don’t have to figure all of this out on your own.
-Now that you know that it’s possible to have your monthly loan payment calculated on the basis of your income instead of on the basis of the amount you owe, contact NSLSC and let us help you get started with an income-driven repayment plan today!
+Now that you know that it’s possible to have your monthly loan payment calculated on the basis of your income instead of on the basis of the amount you owe, contact NSLSC and let us help you get started applying for an income-driven repayment plan today!